BorisNaum/CrossChain-Bridge/README.md

     We should config the `[Dcrm]` section accordingly（ eg. `GroupID`, `TotalOracles`，`Mode`, `DefaultNode`, etc.）

-    And we should config the following `[Dcrm]` section items sparately for each user in the MPC group:
+    And we should config the following `[Dcrm]` section items separately for each user in the MPC group:

     1. `KeystoreFile`
     2. `PasswordFile`